fancycade/tele/SPEC.md

 This is equivalent to <<"foobar"/utf8>> in Erlang.

-### PID

-You won't need to declare syntax for PID.
-It is represented like it is in Erlang:

-    <0.54.0>

 ### Tuples

 Tuples are delimited by an opening `#(` and a closing paren `)`.